ricmac/Cybercultural/src/posts/055-rww-expansion-2010.md

 Naturally, I wondered if things would’ve turned out different with Frederic had RWW been a US company.
 I was now starting to worry about our ability to hang on to key writing talent.

 ![RWW webpage, Sep 2010](/assets/images/rww-comments-form-sep10.jpg) *Last but not least, the comments form.
-Note the sign-in options (including OpenID, a decentralized authentication protocol) and the "Share to FriendFeed" option.*
+Note the sign-in options (including OpenID, a decentralized authentication protocol) and the "Share on FriendFeed" option.*

 * * *